rebcabin/tangledown/README.md

 This here README.md, the one you're reading right now, should tell the story of Tangledown.
 We'll use Tangledown to _create_ Tangledown.
 That's just like bootstrapping a compiler.
 We'll use Tangledown to tangle Tangledown itself out of this here document named README.md that you're reading right now.

 The first part of the story is that I just started writing the story.
+The plan and outline was in my head (I didn't explicitly do [Method 1](#creative-writing)).
 Then I filled in the code, moved everything around when I needed to, and kept rewriting until it all worked the way I wanted it to work.
+Actually, I'm still doing this now.
+Tangledown and TangleUp are living stories!

 ## DISCLAIMER<a id="disclaimer"></a>

 This is a useful toy, but it has zero error handling.
 We currently talk only about the happy path.
-I try to be rude ("DUDE!") in comments every place where I sense trouble, but I'm only sure I haven't been rude enough.
+I try to be rude ("[DUDE!](#dude)") every place where I sense trouble, but I'm only sure I haven't been rude enough.
 Read this with a sense of humor.
 You're in on the story with me, and it's supposed to be fun!

 I also didn't try it on Windows, but I did try it on WSL, the Windows Subsystem for Linux.
 Works great on WSL!